 - Quality ingredients

 - Extensive menu – recommended dishes include the Escargot, Canard Fume, Duck Confit, Lamb Shank, Poulet Basquaise, Poires Pochees and Crème Brûlée

 - 25 minutes’ drive away from i City

 7. One Serambi Cafe

-- If you want mineral water, it’s best to bring your own.
-They have great coffee (but on the sweet side) here anyways.
+- Great coffee (but on the sweet side) here anyways.